 What if You Use a Work Without Permission?

-The copyright owner can sue you to be compensated.
+The copyright owner can sue you to be compensated if you use their work without permission.

-Also, the big online services have policies to make sure users respect copyright rules.
+Big online services also have policies to make sure users respect copyright rules.
 If you break those rules, they can delete your photos and videos, stop you from making money from photos and videos, and even suspend your account.

 Your Copyright Was Not Respected?

-You can also contact the person using your work to say you are the owner and to ask that person to stop using the work.
+You can also contact the person using your work to say that you are the owner and to ask that they t stop using the work.

 If you don’t get the result you want, you can send the person a demand letter.